-Does your dog eat sticks, rocks, pinecones, acorns or other objects on a walk?
-It is especially dangerous if your dog eats sticks and rocks since they can injure the mouth and cause intestinal blockages that can require surgery.
+Are you asking yourself "why does my dog eat sticks, rocks, pine cones, acorns or other stuff while out in the yard or on a walk"?
+Sticks and rocks are especially troublesome since they can injure your dog's mouth and cause intestinal blockages that could require surgery.

 Sometimes puppies eat inappropriate things and grow out of it, but other times it can become a habit and continue into adulthood.
 If your adult dog continues to eat things that are not food, it is a behavior disorder called pica that you should ask your vet about.

 I've come up with some tips to train dogs not to eat stuff that they shouldn't.
 These tips are meant to be used while you are in the great outdoors with your dog and